weather-gov/weather.gov/docs/dev/contributed-modules.md

 - Look at the time since the last commit.
 We are looking for commits made in the last month.
 If there have been no new commits in the last three months, consider not using the module unless functionality is very simple and the module is considered "feature complete".
 - Ensure there is a non-beta non-dev release available i.e. a stable release.
 - Look at open issues, closed issues, and open bugs to ensure functionality we are seeking from the module is not impacted by any of these issues.
 Frequency of opened and closed issues is also an indicator of how well maintained the module is.
-- Make a "decision record" in our [contributed module decision records](#contributed-module-decision-records) section below.

 ## Contributed module decision records